-The question we must ask ourselves over and over is what, or rather, who can give us eyes to see.
-We have gotten so used to looking but not really seeing truth.
+The question we must ask ourselves over and over is “Who can give us eyes to see?”
+We have gotten so used to looking at stuff but never really seeking or seeing truth.
 Doesn’t this seem ironic since looking seems to be the one thing we do all the time.
 Last week, I was told I spent 8 hours on my phone.
 (Of course, I am just reading.🤥)

 Strangely enough, it seems that the one thing all the great witnesses of truth agree on is that we must seek and see truth if we are going to remember who we are and live how we are naturally designed to be healthy, whole, holy human beings.

 Yes, our very lives and even the lives of our neighbors depend on us seeing truth.
 This is why we must be actively looking for it and searching for witnesses who can see…TRUTH.

 It’s funny that the second thing all great witnesses of truth agree on is that money does not help you see or even allow you to see things for who or what they truly are.
 From what I can gather is that you can wash, swim and cover yourself in the stuff and it will never open your eyes to see “whatever is true, whatever grand, whatever right, whatever pure, whatever lovely, whatever of good repute—.”

 On the other hand- what I do hear over and over from the great witnesses of truth and from Truth himself is that poverty has hidden powers like the pool of Bethesda.

 It appears that poverty somehow creates the space or offers us an invitation to see, taste, touch, listen and breathe in truth.
 Now, poverty doesn’t necessarily mean you are broke but it does mean that you are poor- poor in spirit, poor in self-righteousness, poor in confidence and certainly poor in your abilities and resources to manipulate and control your life.